CloudSnorkel/CloudWatch2S3/README.md

 There are a lot of parameters to play with, but the defaults should be good enough for most.
 If you have a lot of log records coming in (more than 1000/s or 1MB/s), you might want to increase Kinesis shard count.

+### Known Limitations

+Single CloudWatch records can't be over 6MB when using anything else but raw log format.
+Kinesis uses Lambda to convert data and Lambda output is limited to 6MB.
+Note that data comes in compressed from CloudWatch but has to come out decompressed from Lambda.
+So the decompressed record can't be over 6MB.
+You will see record failures in CloudWatch metrics for the Kinesis stream for this and errors in the log for the processor Lambda function.

 ### Troubleshooting

 * Make sure the right CloudWatch log groups are subscribed